roxanahickey/adolescent/06-post-review.md

 ![plot of chunk ph-cluster-box](./06-post-review_files/figure-html/ph-cluster-box.png)

 ## Figure S2.
 Vaginal pH across hierarchical cluster groups.
+**Note: I annotated the figure with p-values in Illustrator for the final publication version.**

 Vaginal microbiota were grouped into hierarchical clusters, listed in the legend at right.
 A multiple comparisons test using Tukey's method was used to identify significant differences in vaginal pH between clusters.
 P-values less than 0.05 are shown on the plot with a connector indicating the two groups being compared.
 Each box represents the interquartile range, the whiskers represent the upper and lower quartiles, the horizontal line represents the median, and open circles represent outliers.

 ```